zachmilan/UM-LED/README.md

 As of now, the remote is fully assembled and I have verified functionality of most hardware components.
 Charging, haptics, touch, and accelerometer all work as intended.
 Firmware is in development and about halfway complete.

 Assembly was done using a stencil + hot-plate as well as hand soldering for necessary parts.
 This is the first version of the remote PCB (and hopefully the last).
-Some rework and debugging was involved to achieve functionality (like replacing the STM32).
+Some rework and debugging was involved.
 Photos of the assembled remote exist below:

 | Top View | Bottom View |
 | :---: | :---: |